oneapi-src/oneTBB/doc/main/tbb_userguide/design_patterns/Lazy_Initialization.rst

    The cost of operations that take place during the initialization of the object may be considerably high.
-In that case, the object should be initialized only when it is needed.
-Lazy initialization is the common tactic that allows implementing such approach.
+In that case, the object should be initialized only when needed.
+Lazy initialization is the common tactic that allows implementing such an approach.

 .. container:: section